carnarez/astdocs/astdocs.md

 - `ASTDOCS_SPLIT_BY` taking the `m`, `mc`, `mfc` or an empty value (default, all rendered content in one output): split each **m**odule, **f**unction and/or **c**lass (by adding `%%%BEGIN ...` markers).
 Classes will always keep their methods.
-In case `mfc` is provided, the module will only keep its docstring, and each function will be marked.
+In case `mfc` is provided, the module will only keep its docstring, and each function/class/method will be marked.
 - `ASTDOCS_WITH_LINENOS` taking the `1`, `on`, `true` or `yes` values (anything else will be ignored) to show the line numbers of the object in the code source (to be processed later on by your favourite `Markdown` renderer).
 Look for the `%%%SOURCE` markers.